NicoleLiggeri/intership-OC/README.md

 Not much to report for today.
 I completed yesterday's work and searched through the datasets for matches to enable reliable alignment (Norwegian Register - DOJA - ERA 2018).
 It was fairly tedious work—I could have created a script to automate it and probably saved about an hour.
 Tomorrow, I'll take a more "big-picture" look to draw general conclusions and fill out the alignment sheet.
 I uploaded the updated file to the GitHub folder.

-## Day 11 (9/12/2024) - 5h
+## Day 12 (9/01/2025) - 5h
 I aligned the Nature Index journals with the Library of Congress Classification (LoCC).
 The Nature Index organizes journals into approximately 80 categories, and article-level topics are decided using an AI system that factors in parameters like metadata and citations.
 This AI-driven classification is open source for 12 months but doesn’t allow downloads, limiting long-term or detailed topic-level use.

 Many Nature Index categories correspond directly to LoCC fields, but some interdisciplinary areas, like nanoscience, required more nuanced alignment.
 I annotated overlaps and interdisciplinary links where needed.

-While the LoCC structure worked for traditional fields, it struggled with emerging hybrid categories.
+## Day 13 (10/01/2025) - 8h

+I worked on clarifying the differences between PubMed, MEDLINE, and PubMed Central.
+I reaport it to have a written reminder:
+- PubMed is a free resource that supports searching biomedical and life sciences literature, containing over 37 million references, including MEDLINE and other citations.
+- MEDLINE is a journal citation database managed by the National Library of Medicine, indexing over 5,200 scholarly journals and including MeSH terms for standardized indexing.
+- PubMed Central, launched in 2000, is a free archive for full-text biomedical and life sciences journal articles.
+If a citation appears in PubMed, it might include a link to PubMed Central for full-text access.
+The distinction between MEDLINE and PubMed seems tied to quality assurance and economic factors.
+Being listed in MEDLINE is a mark of quality.
+For journal categories, the NLM Catalog provides the most detailed indexing and classification information.

+I also explored other tools related to NLM.
+- The NLM Catalog provides bibliographic data for journals and other records, and includes indexing terms like MeSH and Broad Subject Terms.
+- LocatorPlus is used for detailed records and circulation status but is less relevant for journal classification.
+- NCBI databases focus specifically on journals and seem the most useful for my work.
+It is part of the NLM Catalog

+Broad Subject Terms, used only for MEDLINE journals, are a subset of MeSH headings and provide limited but useful categorization.
+However, their coverage is far narrower than MeSH terms and since they are not used in PubMed I won't go deeper.

+I moved on to align SciELO and DOAJ.
+SciELO is an electronic publishing platform with 1,654 journals from 15 countries in Latin America and the Caribbean.
+Its journal labels are broad and limited in number, especially for humanities disciplines, with only six total labels assigned to journals.
+Some journals in SciELO are not listed in DOAJ, ERIH-PLUS, or other platforms, making it an interesting resource despite its constraints.

+I began compiling additional journal lists for evaluation, including CORE, bioRxiv, and SSOAR.
+I’ve recorded these in an Excel file and plan to assess their relevance for classification and broader research in the coming days.